Introduction: Infrared Lamp

 I designed a circuit with BJT transistors after reading this article:

 I modified the circuit to drive higher current loads and keep the light ON for a small duration of time.
+This is done with the use of the 100 uF Cdc capacitor.

 The IR (infrared) receiver has a maximum range of about 20 meters.
 However, this range could be a lot smaller outside due to inference from sunlight.
 I have not tested this IC in the 40-degree summer heat.

 Yet MOSFETs cost a lot more money.
 A reliable power MOSFET could be as high as $3 USA.
 It is best to order a few MOSFETs because it could be very frustrating if you burn one of them and have to wait for weeks until another one comes.
+You also need to consider gate threshold voltages and maximum gate voltages.

 Components: NPN general-purpose transistors - 5, PNP general-purpose transistors - 5, power transistors - 4, 1 kohm resistor - 1, 100 kohm resistor - 1, 1 Megohm resistor - 1, 100 ohm high power resistors - 10, diodes - 5, 470 uF capacitors - 10, matrix board - 2, Heat sinks TO220 or TO3 - 2, solder, 6 V light bulb or 6 V LED bulb.